jonathanstiansen/practiceApp/README.md

-== Welcome to Rails
+== First time apping it up! ==

-Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.
+Here I try out using a MVC framework to create a simple app, I'm even re-writing the app's readme!

 This pattern splits the view (also called the presentation) into "dumb" templates that are primarily responsible for inserting pre-built data in between